 The company has an enterprise risk management program overseen by its chief ethics and compliance officer and senior vice president of enterprise risk management, who reports directly to the CEO and is a member of the company's top leadership committee.
 Enterprise risks are identified and prioritized by management, and the top prioritized risks are assigned to a board committee or the full board for oversight.
 For example, strategic risks are typically overseen by the full board; financial risks are overseen by the audit or finance committee; compliance and reputational risks are typically overseen by the public policy and compliance committee; and scientific risks are overseen by the science and technology committee.
 Management periodically reports on each such risk to the relevant committee or the board.
-The enterprise risk management program as a whole is reviewed annually at a joint meeting of the audit and public policy and compliance committees, and enterprise risks are also addressed at the annual board strategy session.
+The enterprise risks are also addressed at the annual board strategy session.
 Additional review or reporting on enterprise risks is conducted as needed or as requested by the board or committee.
 Also, the compensation committee periodically reviews the most important enterprise risks to ensure that compensation programs do not encourage excessive risk-taking.
 The board's role in the oversight of risk had no effect on the board's leadership structure.